nicolaspanel/node-svm/README.md

 ```
 Note : There's no reason to use SVM to figure out XOR BTW...

+More examples are available in the [examples folder](https://github.com/nicolaspanel/node-svm/tree/master/examples).

 ## Arguments and options
 Options with default values are listed below :